09.19 Char Dev "Aphid" redesigns & redraws

 11.19 Fur render tests

-As part of a process of autoethnography and critical research, I examine, retrieve and recode trauma experience and memory through the narrative medium of animation.
+As part of a process of autoethnography and critical research, I examine, retrieve and recode trauma experience and memory through the narrative medium of animation and reflective poetry.

 The interconnected and lucid dreams of a moth-like creature and a boy trapped within a nightmare present a mode of trauma transmission through art and animation practice; of recasting through effigy and avatar the painful experiences of childhood.

 My research examines the projection and othering of trauma by outing and exhuming memory, and of recasting these mental villains in film; trapping them there instead of being trapped by them in the mind.

 This study is conducted within the landscape of ACOA trauma syndrome and PTSD; and therefore the anguish of dragging this project to an inexorable end is embodied by and representative of the struggles within the narrative; and within the scope of lived experience.
 These ideas are bound together by co-existential anguish and struggle.